Santiago Cañizares: International career

-Cañizares was capped 46 times for Spain, the first on 17 November 1993: Zubizarreta was sent off in the tenth minute of a decisive 1994 FIFA World Cup qualifier against Denmark, and he made his debut in heroic fashion, keeping a clean sheet in the 1–0 home win and ensuring qualification at the expense of the Danes themselves.
+Cañizares earned 46 appearances for Spain, debuting on 17 November 1993 in a 1994 FIFA World Cup qualifier against Denmark.
+As Zubizarreta was sent off in the tenth minute, he kept a clean sheet; the match ended in a 1–0 victory for the Spaniards.

-However, Cañizares was often second choice, and only played five games in the major international scene: one in the 1994 World Cup (as Zubi served a one-match ban), three in UEFA Euro 2000 and one in the 2006 World Cup.
-He was also a squad member at Euro 1996, the 1998 World Cup and Euro 2004 but did not play, blocked by Zubizarreta in the 1990s and Iker Casillas in 2004; he was equally an unused player in the gold winning squad at the 1992 Summer Olympics in Barcelona, where Toni Jiménez appeared in all matches.
+However, Cañizares was often second choice, and only played five games in the major international scene, one in the 1994 World Cup (as Zubizarreta served a one-match ban), three in UEFA Euro 2000 and one in the 2006 World Cup.
+He was also a squad member at the Euro 1996, 1998 World Cup, and Euro 2004; however, he did not take part in any of them, being behind by Zubizarreta in the 1990s and Iker Casillas in 2004.
+He was equally unused by the gold-winning team at the 1992 Summer Olympics in Barcelona, where Toni Jiménez appeared in all the matches.

 Cañizares' club form ensured himself starter status in the 2002 World Cup, but he missed out on the tournament due to an accident with an aftershave bottle, which resulted in a severed tendon in his foot.
-He was also in Spain's squad at the 2006 FIFA World Cup, making his only appearance in Germany and last in his international career in the last group match, a 1–0 victory over Saudi Arabia in Kaiserslautern.
+He was also in Spain's squad at the following edition, making his only appearance in Germany and last in his international career in the last group match, a 1–0 victory over Saudi Arabia in Kaiserslautern.

+Style of play

+Cañizares was considered to be one of the best goalkeepers of his generation, with Peter Schmeichel lauding him as the best goalkeeper in the world in 2004.
+Although he was a good shot-stopper who possessed good reflexes and penalty-stopping abilities, he was not known to be a spectacular goalkeeper, although he was capable of producing difficult saves when necessary.
+He was mainly known for his consistency, composure, outstanding positional, sense and reading of the game, as well as ability to organise the back-line, and was a vocal presence in goal.

-Rallying career
+Motor racing career

 In October 2010, Cañizares competed for the first time in a scoring event for the Spanish Rally Championship, driving a Suzuki Swift with co-driver Dani Cué in the Sierra Morena Rally.
 The following year, with the same car and the same partner, he was part of the Suzuki Ibérica Motor Sport team.

 During a session in the 2016 Sierra Morena Rally, Cañizares crashed his vehicle after attempting to break coming into a bend.
 He eventually emerged unharmed from the accident.

 On 17 June 2017, Cañizares earned his first victory by winning the Rally de la Cerámica with a Porsche 997.
 Later that year, he was crowned Valencian Community champion.